Emergent Correspondence from Image Diffusion: Discussion

+\textbf{Why does correspondence emerge from image diffusion?} One conjecture is that the diffusion training objective (i.e., coarse-to-fine reconstruction loss) requires the model to produce good, informative features for every pixel.
+This is in contrast to DINO and OpenCLIP that use image-level contrastive learning objectives.
+In our experiments, we have attempted to evaluate the importance of the training objective by specifically comparing DIFT$_{adm}$ and DINO in all our evaluations: two models that share exactly the same training data, i.e., ImageNet-1k without labels.

+\textbf{How and why does $t$ affect the nature of correspondence?} In~\cref{fig:predx0}, for the same clean image, we first add different amount of noise to get different $x_t$ following~\cref{eq:forward}, then feed it into SD's de-noising network $\epsilon_\theta$ together with time step $t$ to get the predicted clean image $\hat{x}_0^t=\frac{x_t-(\sqrt{1-\alpha_t}) \epsilon_\theta(x_t, t)}{\sqrt{\alpha_t}}$.
+We can see that, with the increase of $t$, more and more details are removed and only semantic-level features are preserved, and when $t$ becomes too large, even the object structure is distorted.
+Intuitively, this explains why we need a small $t$ for correspondences that requires details and a relatively large $t$ for semantic correspondence.

+\textbf{How long does it take to run DIFT?} Since we only perform a single inference step when extracting DIFT, it actually takes similar running time compared to competing self-supervised features with the same input image size.
+For example, when extracting features for semantic correspondence as in~\cref{sec:semantic_corres}, on one single NVIDIA A6000 GPU, DIFT$_{sd}$ takes 203 ms vs. OpenCLIP’s 231 ms on one single 768$\times$768 image; DIFT$_{adm}$ takes 110 ms vs. DINO’s 154 ms on one single 512$\times$512 image.
+In practice, as mentioned in the last paragraph of~\cref{sec:method_2}, since there is randomness when extracting DIFT, we actually use a batch of random noise to get an averaged feature map for each image to slightly boost stability and performance, which would increase the running time shown above.
+But if computation is a bottleneck, one can remove this optimization at the cost of a tiny loss in performance: e.g., on SPair-71k, DIFT$_{sd}$: PCK 59.5$\rightarrow$57.9; DIFT$_{adm}$: PCK 52.0$\rightarrow$51.1.

-\textit{Would diffusion inversion help?} Another way to get $x_t$ from a real input image is diffusion inversion.
-We tried using DDIM inversion~\cite{song2020denoising} to recover input image's corresponding $x_t$, then feeding into $f_\theta$ to get diffusion feature.
-However, we don't see much difference in performance on SPair-71k.
-Meanwhile inversion make the inference process several times slower.
-We'll leave how to utilize diffusion inversion to get better correspondence to future work.
+\textbf{Would diffusion inversion help?} Another way to get $x_t$ from a real input image is diffusion inversion.
+Using DDIM inversion~\cite{song2020denoising} to recover input image's corresponding $x_t$ and then feeding into $f_\theta$ to get diffusion feature yielded similar results.
+At the same time, inversion makes the inference process several times slower.
+We leave how to utilize diffusion inversion to get better correspondence to future work.

-\textit{Does correspondence also exist in SD's encoder?} We also evaluated SD's VAE encoder's performance on all benchmarks and find its performance was lower by an order of magnitude.
+\textbf{Does correspondence information exist in SD's encoder?} We also evaluated SD's VAE encoder's performance on all benchmarks and found that its performance was lower by an order of magnitude.
 So DIFT$_{sd}$'s correspondence only emerges inside its U-Net and requires diffusion-based training.